If you are looking to purchase a new car with less than ideal credit, your auto lender may ask that you bring on a cosigner.

 A cosigner must meet certain requirements, which includes having a healthy credit score along with a stable and secure form of income.

 You can easily increase your chances of getting a loan with a cosigner.
+Bringing on a cosigner will help ease the lenders worry about your ability to repay.

 So what is the cosigners responsibility when it comes to an auto loan?
 A cosigner’s job to act as a “balancer”, helping to boost your odds of approval for an auto loan.